nethical6/Telegram-Bot-Designer/README.md

 # Issues
 The app is still being developed actively.
 It's in beta stage and may not be stable. if you have any issues using the app, please let us know.

-## known issues
-- Once the bot is hosted .
-The only way to stop hosting it is to *Force stop* the app which is available in many devices. we need contributors to help fix this issue.

 # Developers
 - Nethical ([**@RealNethical**](https://github.com/RealNethical))